Steering > Track rod end change on Austin Mini

 Recommendations

-Over time and kilometers, the track rod ends eventually develop play.
+Over time and with the kilometers, the track rod ends become loose.
 This causes blur and vibrations in the steering.
-If the play is significant, it can also lead to a retest during the MOT.
+If the play is significant, it can also cause you to fail the MOT.

-Over time and kilometers, the track rod ends eventually develop play.
+Over time and with the kilometers, the track rod ends become loose.
 This causes blur and vibrations in the steering.
-If the play is significant, it can also lead to a retest during the MOT.
+If the play is significant, it can also cause you to fail the MOT.

-When you unscrew a track rod end from the rack, be sure to count the number of turns.
-This will allow you to put the new track rod end back in place more accurately.
-However, this does not exempt you from having the front wheels alignment adjusted afterwards.
+When you unscrew a track rod end from the steering rack, be sure to count the number of turns.
+This will allow you to reinstall the track rod end more accurately.
+Nevertheless, this will not exempt you from having the alignment adjusted afterwards.

-When you unscrew a track rod end from the rack, be sure to count the number of turns.
-This will allow you to put the new track rod end back in place more accurately.
-However, this does not exempt you from having the front wheels alignment adjusted afterwards.
+When you unscrew a track rod end from the steering rack, be sure to count the number of turns.
+This will allow you to reinstall the track rod end more accurately.
+Nevertheless, this will not exempt you from having the alignment adjusted afterwards.

 Required Tools